Free Image to QR Code Generator

 Step 2

 Choose your colors, add your logo, and pick a style.
 Add a call-to-action frame like “Scan to view photo” so people know what to expect when they scan.
 Preview it to make sure it looks sharp.
+Want your logo embedded inside the QR design itself?
+Use the custom QR code generator, or see how to make a QR code with an image in the middle.

 Download & Share